Please enter your email address to receive your personal one-time use unique coupon code - $100 off $1000:

 So if a piece of diamond rough happens to be shaped like a well proportioned Princess Cut diamond, then it will, by chance, end up as one.
 But if a piece of diamond rough happens to be shaped like a very deep and not well proportioned Princess Cut, then it will, unfortunately, likewise end up as one.

 Diamond cutters don’t want to be forced to adhere to one specific standard of Princess Cut diamonds precisely because of this.
 They need the flexibility to be able to adapt their polished diamond to the rough diamond.

 Look for a Total Depth between 65% and 75%.
 Generally, lower is better.
-I prefer stones in the 68% to 73% range.
+We prefer stones in the 68% to 73% range.
 They seem to give the best balance of brilliance to size.

-For Table Percentage, I recommend staying under 75%.
+For Table Percentage, we recommend staying under 75%.
 In general, there are two schools of thought regarding Princess Cut table sizes.

 If you’re going to focus on small table princess cuts, then these generally look better with depth percentages in the 74-77% range.

 One camp swears by small tables (68% and below) while others claim it really doesn’t matter, so they just go with what the rough naturally produces – slightly larger tables in the 73%-78% range to go along with depths creeping into the 76/77% range.

 Small tables are the serious minority in the industry, so just be aware that if that is your taste, you might have a harder time finding a diamond.

 If you are interested in some fantastic alternatives to our traditional princess cut recommendations, great options would be to check out Brian Gavin’s Signature Princess cuts, or Blue Nile’s Astor Princess Cuts.